-On the 1901 Census the family lived at Bradbury Street, Ravensthorpe and in 1911 at School Street, Ravensthorpe.
+On the 1891 Census the family lived at Albion Street, Ravensthorpe, in 1901 at Bradbury Street, Ravensthorpe and in 1911 at School Street, Ravensthorpe.

-George worked as a willeyer for Robert Swire and Sons, Ravensthorpe.
-He was married at St. Saviour's Church on 14th October 1911 to Sarah Jane Booth (born in 1891 and died in 1965) they had four children; Ada Annie, born in 1912, Bertha, born in 1913, Nellie, Born in 1916 and Edith, born in 1917.
+George worked as a Willeyer for Messrs Robert Swire and Sons, Ravensthorpe.
+He was married at St. Saviour's Church on 14th October 1911 to Sarah Jane Booth (born in 1891 and died in 1965) they had four children; Ada Annie, born in 1912, Bertha, born in 1913, Nellie, born in 1916 and Edith, born in 1917.
 They lived at 31, Havelock Street, Ravensthorpe.
-Sarah remarried in 1921 to a widower Friend Fisher (born in 1884 and died in 1951) they had three children; Mona, born in 1921, George Herbert, born in 1924 and Friend, born in 1928.
+Sarah was remarried in 1921 to a widower Friend Fisher (born in 1884 and died in 1951) they had three children; Mona, born in 1921, George Herbert, born in 1924 and Friend, born in 1928.

 He enlisted in Heckmondwike into the Army Service Corps and was sent to the Western Front in August 1917 and in May 1918 he was transferred into the 1st Battalion Northumberland Fusiliers which was part of the 3rd Division.
-He was killed in action in France on15th June 1918 when the division was fighting in the region of Bethune.
-On the 13th June they were issued with orders to advance on the night of the 14th /15th along the east bank of La Bassee Canal.
+He was killed in action in France on 15th June 1918 when the division were fighting in the region of Bethune in France.
+On the 13th June they were ordered to advance on the night of the 14th/15th along the east bank of La Bassee Canal.
 The attack was carried out at 11.45 pm and according to the Brigade War Diary all objectives were achieved.
 The following day the German artillery retaliated with a barrage on the British Lines and he was one of fourteen men from the Northumberland Fusiliers who were killed.
 He is buried in Sandpits British Cemetery, Fouquereuil, Pas-de-Calais, France.
 George was awarded the British War Medal and the Victory Medal.